 "I am proud that the Kids' Plate Program can contribute to this critical effort to prevent accidental poisoning of our children," Speier said.
 "Kids' Plates was created for this very purpose " preventing injuries and protecting kids.
 California motorists can celebrate the fact that every hand, heart, star or plus sign they see on car licenses today has helped save the lives of our most precious commodity - our kids."

 The CPCS pilot program has already netted further support in the form of a $10,000 commitment form Kaiser Permanent toward broad distribution of the new poison prevention educational materials throughout the state.

 The statewide California Poison Control System (CPCS) allows Californians to dial one toll-free number from anywhere in the state.
 CPCS consists of four divisions located at Valley Children's Hospital in Fresno/Madera, UC Davis Medical Center in Sacramento, UC San Diego Medical Center and the UCSF-affiliated San Francisco General Hospital Medical Center.
 The California Poison Control System is managed by the UC San Francisco School of Pharmacy.

-NOTE: State Senator Jackie Speier (D-Hillsborough) will participate in media briefing TUESDAY, DEC, 14 AT 10 A.M., highlighting the new program to increase poisoning protection for children.
+State Senator Jackie Speier (D-Hillsborough) will participate in media briefing Tuesday, December 14 AT 10:00 am, highlighting the new program to increase poisoning protection for children.
 Parents of kids in the program (both English and Spanish speaking) will be available for interviews.
 The briefing will be at Oceanview State Preschool, adjacent to Aptos Middle School, 105 Aptos Avenue (near intersection w/ Ocean Ave.) in San Francisco.